Extract | The Four Noble Truths by Ajahn Sumedho | Part II

 Book Extracts

-Ajahn Sumedho remembers discovering why he couldn't be at peace with the present moment.
+Ajahn Sumedho remembers discovering why he couldn't be at peace in the 'now'.

 Sometimes insight arises at the most unexpected times.
 This happened to me while living at Wat Pah Pong.
 The Northeastern part of Thailand is not the most beautiful or desirable place in the world with its scrubby forests and flat plain; it also gets extremely hot during the hot season.
 We’d have to go out in the heat of the mid-afternoon before each of the Observance Days and sweep the leaves off the paths.
 There were vast areas to sweep.
 We would spend the whole afternoon in the hot sun, sweating and sweeping the leaves into piles with crude brooms; this was one of our duties.
 I didn’t like doing this.
 I’d think, ‘I don’t want to do this.
 I didn’t come here to sweep the leaves off the ground; I came here to get enlightened-and instead they have me sweeping leaves off the ground.
 Besides, it’s hot and I have fair skin; I might get skin cancer from being out here in a hot climate.’